jimhigson/oboe.js/writing/main/5_Implementation.md

 maintain that a purist approach would not help because stubbing out the tokenizer functions would be a considerable effort and would not improve the rigor of the JSONPath specification.

-![Some kind of diagram showing jsonPath expressions and functions partially completed to link back to the previous function.
-Include the statementExpr pointing to the last clause](images/placeholder)

 [^1]: https://github.com/substack/http-browserify